 If you like to party, then a night in Cabo San Lucas is kind of a must.
 I’ve mentioned Pink Kitty and El Squid Roe as two clubs we went to but that area is full of great nightlife, right into the morning hours.

-Another must do, though we didn’t go there ourselves is a visit to El Arco de Cabo San Lucas, the famous beach you probably recognize from photos.
-It’s right at the tip of the peninsula and a popular way to get there is grabbing a water taxi or glass bottom boat from the marina.
+Another must-do, though we didn’t go there ourselves is a visit to El Arco de Cabo San Lucas, the famous beach you probably recognize from photos.
+It’s right at the tip of the peninsula and a popular way to get there is by grabbing a water taxi or glass-bottom boat from the marina.

 Are there any popular day trips in Cabo?

 There are lots of things to do around here and though our main goal was to relax, we were still looking into things to do.

 This end of Baja is blessed with great beaches and there are lots of options around Cabo including the El Arco beach.
 The beach near our resort was so beautiful, that we hung around there most of the time.

 There’s also the option to go deep-sea fishing for about $250 for the day, with your own boat and crew.
 The waters off Cabo are filled with large fish, like Marlins.